 For booking, rates and program details, contact me here.

-For a schedule classes I'm already teaching, see this.
+For a schedule of classes I'm already teaching, see this.

-Here are some of the events I can happily bring to your lecture hall or dungeon.
-Custom topics and talks also possible.
+Here are some of the events I can happily bring to your lecture hall, writing class or dungeon.
+Custom topics and talks are also possible.

 How Dungeons & Dragons Saved My Life: